mjordan/larkm/README.md

 ## Scripts

-The "extras" directory contains two sample scripts:
+The "extras" directory contains three utility scripts:

 1. a script to test larkm's performance
 1. a script to mint ARKs from a CSV file